-- These part-time school-age children may be cared for on a full-day basis during school closing days, snow days and vacation days which occur during the school year; and - 2.
+These part-time school-age children may be cared for on a full-day basis during school closing days, snow days and vacation days which occur during the school year; and

 During the school summer vacation, up to 12 children may be cared for provided that at least six of these children are school age and a second staff person is present and on duty when the number of children in attendance exceeds six.
-These limits shall not include children who are required by law to attend school (age 7 and older) and who reside in the residence of the caregiver. - C. A state registered or licensed child care or day care facility serving more than six full-time and four part-time children shall be considered a non-residential use of property and shall be regulated in accordance with the Table of Uses (Article III).
+These limits shall not include children who are required by law to attend school (age 7 and older) and who reside in the residence of the caregiver.

+A state registered or licensed child care or day care facility serving more than six full-time and four part-time children shall be considered a non-residential use of property and shall be regulated in accordance with the Table of Uses (Article III).

-Section 430- Residential Care and Group Homes
+Section 331 - Residential Care and Group Homes

-A. A state licensed or registered residential care home or group home, serving not more than eight persons who are developmentally disabled or physically handicapped shall be considered by right to constitute a permitted single-family residential use of property, except that not such home shall be so considered if it locates within 1,000 feet of another such home.
+A state licensed or registered residential care home or group home, serving not more than eight persons who have a disability as defined in 9 V.S.A.
+4501 shall be considered by right to constitute a permitted single-family residential use of property, except that not such home shall be so considered if it locates within 1,000 feet of another such home.